CartoDB/Windshaft-cartodb/docs/Map-API.md

 ### Getting a Specific Template

-This gets the definition of a template
+This gets the definition of a template.

 #### Definition